 Demonstrations or similar activities by ten (10) or fewer students, faculty or staff may occur at any outdoor area without advance reservations.
 Except with respect to location, such demonstrations are subject to regulations which apply to larger demonstrations.
 Accordingly, the College encourages all persons planning a demonstration or similar activity to contact the Center for Student Involvement to discuss their plans and the applicable regulations of this Policy.

 Demonstrations in the form of parades or campus marches on streets and campus walkways may be conducted with specific advance approval of route and time.
 An application for approval must be submitted to the Center for Student Involvement at least four (4) weeks in advance of the event, whenever possible.
 The Center for Student Involvement will notify and make arrangements with the Harper College Police Department to ensure the safety and security of the campus and participants.
 In the event a request is denied, an appeal may be made to the Dean Of Students who shall respond promptly to any such appeal.

 F. College Procedures for Responding to Disruptive Demonstrations

-The Executive Vice President for Finance and Administrative Services in consultation with the Dean of Student Affairs and the Harper College Police Department will determine whether a demonstration has become disruptive based on the criteria set out in Part A.3. of this Policy.
-If circumstances permit, the Executive Vice President for Finance and Administrative Services or the Dean of Student Affairs will inform the demonstrators that they must discontinue their disruptive activities, explaining which activities violate this Policy.
+The Executive Vice President for Finance and Administrative Services in consultation with the Dean Of Students and the Harper College Police Department will determine whether a demonstration has become disruptive based on the criteria set out in Part A.3. of this Policy.
+If circumstances permit, the Executive Vice President for Finance and Administrative Services or the Dean Of Students will inform the demonstrators that they must discontinue their disruptive activities, explaining which activities violate this Policy.
 If the disruption continues, appropriate action will be taken including police action.
-An immediate physical threat to persons and/or property may require immediate police action, as may situations in which the Executive Vice President for Finance and Administrative Services or the Dean of Student Affairs determines that a warning will not suffice to provide protection for persons or property.
+An immediate physical threat to persons and/or property may require immediate police action, as may situations in which the Executive Vice President for Finance and Administrative Services or the Dean Of Students determines that a warning will not suffice to provide protection for persons or property.